fcurti/currencyConverter/README.rst

 ------------

 The python setup.py install the currencyConverter script in your home.

-To be sure it runs please add $HOME/.local/bin to the PATH
+To be sure it runs please add $HOME/.local/bin on your PATH env.

 .. code-block:: bash